 - 1. A destitute wizard dressed in rags breaks past the guards and begins to desperately cast a spell to further his research.
 He's quickly dragged away. - 2.
-A group of young students lean on a pillar, drinking and discussing their genius. - For a split second the Confluence erupts into searing green flame.
-Any creatures within the ring take 2d6 fire damage (DC 17 Reflex halves). - Faery lights and strange, translucent images of battle dance above the stones.
+A group of young students lean on a pillar, drinking and discussing their genius. - 3.
+For a split second the Confluence erupts into searing green flame.
+Any creatures within the ring take 2d6 fire damage (successful save against breath weapon halves).

-- 5. A wealthy sorceress offers to pay license fees for anyone willing to help her in a ritual of scrying. - 6.
+- 4. Faery lights and strange, translucent images of battle dance above the stones. - 5.
+A wealthy sorceress offers to pay license fees for anyone willing to help her in a ritual of scrying. - 6.
 A group of eighteen druids work for nine hours to call forth the god of nature.
 They fail.

-3: THE PIT
+3: The Pit